Brad Marchand Game Preview: Bruins vs. Wild

 Marchand Season Stats Insights

-- Marchand has averaged 19:38 of ice time this season (with a plus-minus rating of +2).
+- Marchand has averaged 19:33 of ice time this season (with a plus-minus of 0).

-- In Marchand's 29 games played this season he's scored in nine of them and netted multiple goals in two.
+- In Marchand's 31 games played this season he's scored in 10 of them and netted multiple goals in two.

-- Marchand has a point in 19 of 29 games this season, with multiple points in five of them.
+- Marchand has a point in 20 of 31 games this year, with multiple points in five of them.

 Sign up for Underdog fantasy today.